alex/what-happens-when/README.rst

   each packet acknowledged.
 If a packet is dropped, the window reduces exponentially until another packet is acknowledged.

+* Fast Retransmit and Fast Recovery: If a sender detects the loss of a packet, instead of waiting for a timeout, it may perform a fast retransmit.
+In this case, the sender quickly retransmits the packet that is assumed to be lost without waiting for a timeout.
+Additionally, a mechanism called fast recovery is employed, which allows the sender to keep sending new packets (in a reduced rate) even before the missing packet is retransmitted.
+This helps to maintain a more consistent flow of data while reacting to packet loss.

 HTTP protocol
 -------------